willibrandon/rustscout/README.md

   - `--context-before N` or `-B N`: Show N lines before each match
   - `--context-after N` or `-A N`: Show N lines after each match
   - `--context N` or `-C N`: Show N lines before and after each match
+- 🔄 **Search and Replace**: Powerful find and replace functionality
+  - Memory-efficient processing for files of any size
+  - Preview changes before applying
+  - Backup and undo support
+  - Regular expressions with capture groups

 ## Quick Start